meta-company/makex/documents/source/tasks.md

 If any files are generated as part of running the Task are used, they should be specified.
 The output files should be specified with paths relative to the Task's output path.

-If a Task has outputs, makex will use hashes, checksums and caching strategies to see if the Task needs to be run to reproduce the outputs.
+If a Task has outputs, Makex will use hashes, checksums and caching strategies to see if the Task needs to be run to reproduce the outputs.

 A Task with no defined output files will always be run.
 If no output files are defined, Makex will be unable to determine if the Task's outputs are stale;